valeriansaliou/sonic/CONTRIBUTING.md

 Once you are done with your work, always ensure to format your Rust code according to guidelines, via the [rustfmt](https://github.com/rust-lang/rustfmt) utility: `rustfmt src/*.rs`

 When this is done, you may open a Pull Request (PR), then explain your changes and their purpose precisely.
-We will finally accept or comment on your Pull Request.
+We will finally accept or comment on your Pull Request, if we need more changes done on your code.